Respiratory syncytial virus

 High-risk older adults

-Abrysvo and Arexvy are 2 RSV vaccines that can be given to adults 60 years or older.
+Abrysvo and Arexvy are 2 RSV vaccines that can be given to older adults.
 Only certain high-risk adults 60 years or older are eligible for the vaccine.
 Talk to your health care provider to receive the vaccine if you meet eligibility.

-If you don't meet eligibility for the vaccine, you can get it at a pharmacy with a prescription from your health care provider.
-However, you will need to pay out of pocket.
+If you don't meet publicly funded eligibility for the vaccine, you can pay for the vaccine at a pharmacy with a prescription from your health care provider.

 Individuals who received a dose in a previous season do not require an additional dose.
 Booster doses are not currently recommended.